cloudmesh/client/_sources/commands/command_templates.txt

 where command is the command you which to get the help message for.
-To optain the manual pages of all commands yo can use the command:
+To obtain the manual pages of all commands yo can use the command:

 .. prompt:: bash, cm>